-The managements under SEC's definitions, who in the position in 2021 were received compensations and benefits as follows;
+The managements under SEC's definitions, who in the position in 2022 were received compensations and benefits as follows;

-Description Number of Person Baht

-Salary, Bonus, Other welfare benefits 6 10,292,357.40

-Provident Fund 4 391,464.00

-Total 10,683,821.40

-Remark: Including management who resigned in 2021

-• d) Other non-monetary remuneration
+Description Number of Person Baht Salary, Bonus, Other welfare benefits 6 13,322,852.30 Provident Fund, Social Security Fund 4 526,714.00 รวม 13,849,566.30 d) Other non-monetary remuneration пIJ a) Securities held in the name of Directors, their spouses and minor children as of 31 December 2022

-The Company has arranged the contributions to the social security fund, provide accident insurance, life insurance, and health insurance for managements.
-This is also including providing retirement benefits to management according to Thai labor law, in 2021, the Company recorded these as expenses in the amount of 0.10 million Baht.
+The Company has arranged the accident insurance, life insurance, and health insurance for managements.
+This is also including providing retirement benefits to employees according to Thai labor law, in 2022, the Company recorded these as expenses in the amount of 0.07 million Baht.